uvicpraxis/uvicpraxis.github.io/gpms.md

 Definition: "Denotes a particular instantiation of a video game.
 An edition may be a particular release of a game that is in some way different than another release of the same game" (Lee et al. 2024).

-*The following aspects of the Platform Edition Entity should describe the platform edition of the game played and recorded for the PRGFC.*
+*The following aspects of the Platform Edition Entity should describe the platform edition of the game played and recorded for the PRGPFC.*

 * [Game Title](#1a-game-title) (text input field)
 * [Release Year](#1b-release-year) (text input field)